 The employer group segment (20% of sales) sells some Medicare policies; however, the division's revenues primarily come from the sale of commercial health plans (including HMOs and PPOs) to corporate accounts on a fully-insured basis or an ASO (administrative services only) basis.
 This segment also includes health and wellness businesses HumanaVitality and Lifesynch.

 Humana's healthcare services segment (formerly health and well-being) accounts for about 30% of sales and provides wellness programs that encourage its members to make healthy lifestyle choices.
 The division manages prescription drug coverage for its other segments through Humana Pharmacy Solutions and mail-order pharmacy (RightSourceRx) services.
-The segment also includes the Concentra subsidiary, which operates some 300 urgent care medical centers and 260 workplace health clinics across the US, as well as the Humana Cares and SeniorBridge units, which provide home health and chronic care services for seniors.
+The segment also included the Concentra subsidiary, but Humana sold Concentra in mid-2015.

 Humana has expanded the geographic reach of its Medicare plans, and now has at least one Medicare product available in every state in the US, with its largest markets located in the southern and midwestern US (including Florida, Texas, and California).

 In addition to its headquarters in Louisville, Kentucky, the company has locations for customer service, enrollment, and/or claims processing in Tampa, Florida; Cincinnati, Ohio; San Juan, Puerto Rico; San Antonio, Texas; and Green Bay, Wisconsin.